What Is Microcopy? (And Why It Matters)

 Why Most People Overlook Microcopy

-When you’re building a website, it’s easy to focus on the big pieces.
+When you’re building your website, your focus naturally goes to the big things.

 “Submit.”